 AAPB Advisory Committee Charter

-The ACPAC’s Charter, drafted in accordance with the Federal Advisory Committee Act (FACA), as amended, 5 U.S.C.
+The AAPB Advisory Committee's Charter, drafted in accordance with the Federal Advisory Committee Act (FACA), as amended, 5 U.S.C.
 App.
-2, sets forth policies for the operation of the advisory committee and is available online on the FACA Database.
+2, sets forth policies for the operation of the advisory committee and is available online here and on the FACA Database.

-On September 12, 2019, the Secretary announced the formation of the Air Ambulance and Patient Billing Advisory Committee (AAPB Advisory Committee) and the appointment of 13 members to carry out the requirements of Section 418 of the FAA Act.
+On September 12, 2019, the Secretary announced the formation of the AAPB Advisory Committee and the appointment of 13 members to carry out the requirements of Section 418 of the FAA Act.
 The first meeting of the AAPB Advisory Committee is anticipated to be held in the near future and will be open to the public.
 The Department will issue a Federal Register notice announcing the date of the first meeting after coordinating with the AAPB Advisory Committee members.
-More information and the list of the AAPB Advisory Committee's members can be found on the Press Release.
+The names of the AAPB Advisory Committee's members can be found below and on the Press Release.

 AAPB Advisory Committee Reports to the Secretary of Transportation